-As per U.S. Dietary Guidelines, women should aim for at least 25 grams of fiber, 1.5 to 2 cups of fruits and 2 to 2.5 cups of vegetables per day while men should aim for 38 grams of fiber, 2 cups of fruit and 2.5 to 3 cups of vegetables per day.
+As per U.S. Dietary Guidelines, women should aim for at least 25 grams of fibre, 1.5 to 2 cups of fruits and 2 to 2.5 cups of vegetables per day while men should aim for 38 grams of fibre, 2 cups of fruit and 2.5 to 3 cups of vegetables per day.
 The American Heart Association (AHA) advises women to cap their daily intake of added sugars at 25 grams (or 6 teaspoons) and men to cap theirs at 36 grams (or 9 teaspoons), while the USDA/DHHS is (slightly) more liberal, recommending that you cap total added sugar intake to 10% (about 200 calories of sweets on a 2,000 calorie diet).
 The AHA also advises limiting saturated fat intake to 5 to 6% of total daily calories (USDA also recommends keeping this under 10% of total calories).
 One gram of fat equals 9 calories; if you’re consuming a 2,000-calorie diet, that would mean about 13-22 grams max.

 Other secrets of healthy eating?
 “Having regular meal times so you don’t become ravenous and end up overeating,” Kostro Miller says.
 “And minimizing mindless snacking or eating out of boredom.”
-If your tummy’s rumbling after dinner, choose smaller snacks of healthy fats, lean proteins, or fiber, she advises.
+If your tummy’s rumbling after dinner, choose smaller snacks of healthy fats, lean proteins, or fibre, she advises.

 The value of regular exercise